History of autism: Grunya Sukhareva

-Sukhareva concluded that "there is a group of personality disorders whose clinical picture shares certain features with schizophrenia, but which yet differs profoundly from schizophrenia in terms of its pathogenesis".
-Speculating about the etiology of the condition, she attributed these to "an inborn deficiency of those systems which are also affected in schizophrenia".
+Sukhareva concluded that "there is a group of personality disorders whose clinical picture shares certain features with schizophrenia, but which yet differs profoundly from schizophrenia in terms of its pathogenesis."
+Speculating about the aetiology of the condition, she attributed these to "an inborn deficiency of those systems which are also affected in schizophrenia."

 1927 saw her publish the paper Die Besonderheiten der schizoiden Psychopathien bei den Mädchen (The peculiarities of schizoid psychopathies in girls), which focused on girls with the condition.
 She found that there were five main gender-related differences.
 Separate to this, she notes that one of her patients "strives to mask her embarrassment with laughter, grimaces, and superfluous movements."
 (New Zealand translator Charlotte Simmonds translated this paper into English in 2020.)

 In 1930, Sukhareva published the paper K probleme struktury i dinamiki detskikh konstitutsionnykh psikhopatiĭ (shizoidnye formy) (Toward the problem of the structure and dynamics of children's constitutional psychopathies (Schizoid forms)).
 It was translated into English by William New and Hristo Kyuchukov in 2022.
 In this paper she notes the presence of psychomotor disorders, disorder of affect and emotional responses and issues with associative work and thinking.

 Between 1932 and 1936, Sukhareva went on to publish several papers about childhood schizophrenia.
 In one she notes that even from early childhood, these children showed a "lack of adaptability to life in the collective, a certain autism and unreliability".

 In 1939, Sukhareva published the three book collection Клинические лекции по психиатрии детского возраста, (Clinical lectures on child psychiatry).
 The second volume included her findings about schizoid/schizophrenic children.
 New editions were published in 1959 and 1965.

 While Sukhareva's writings would be read and referenced by American child psychology researchers like Louise Despert, Charles Bradley, and Leo Kanner in the 1930s and 40s, her work was subsequently largely unknown in the Anglosphere and Western Europe.

 Sukhareva would not become well known in the West until much later.
 In September 1996, British child psychiatrist Sula Wolff published her translation of Grunya Sukhareva's 1925 paper, starting the process of increasing awareness of Sukhareva's work in the West.

 Forced sterilisation of intellectually disabled people in the United States

-A map from a 1929 Swedish royal commission report displays the U.S. states that had implemented sterilization legislation by then.
+A map from a 1929 Swedish royal commission report displays the US states that had implemented sterilization legislation by then.

 Indiana became the first US state to enact sterilization legislation in 1907, followed closely by California and Washington in 1909.
 Several other states followed.
-Forced sterilization rates of disabled people across the United States were relatively low, with the exception of California, until the 1927 U.S. Supreme Court decision in Buck v.
-Bell, which upheld under the U.S. Constitution the forced sterilization of patients at a Virginia home for intellectually disabled people.
+Forced sterilization rates of disabled people across the United States were relatively low, with the exception of California, until the 1927 US Supreme Court decision in Buck v.
+Bell, which upheld under the US Constitution the forced sterilization of patients at a Virginia home for intellectually disabled people.
 The number of sterilizations performed per year increased until another Supreme Court case, Skinner v.
 Oklahoma in 1942.